konveyor/konveyor.github.io/content/Forklift/InstallingForklift/prereqs.md

 * KubeVirt must be able to access an external registry if used.

 **Procedure**
-1. Create and navigate to a temporary directory:
+1. Create and navigate to a temporary directory.
 ```
 Example output:
 $ mkdir /tmp/<dir_name> && cd /tmp/<dir_name>